Siddharth (actor)

+Alongside his acting career, Siddharth is a philanthropist and celebrity endorser.
+He is married to actress Aditi Rao Hydari.

 Early life

-Siddharth was born on 17 April 1979 in a Tamil-speaking family in Madras (present-day Chennai), India.
+Siddharth was born on 17 April 1979 in a Tamil-speaking Brahmin family in Madras (present-day Chennai), Tamil Nadu, India.
 He began his education at D.A.V.
 Boys Senior Secondary School, Madras and then studied at Sardar Patel Vidyalaya, Delhi.
 He subsequently graduated with a Bachelor of Commerce (Honors) degree from Kirori Mal College, New Delhi.
 Siddharth participated extensively in extra-curricular activities during college, serving as the president of the college's debating society and attending the World Debating Championships.
 He then went on to complete his MBA from S. P. Jain Institute of Management and Research, Mumbai, while also ultimately winning a speaking skills competition which earned him the CNBC Manager of the year award in 1999.

-Siddharth's first tryst with media came through dubbing for the Banish mosquito repellent ad in eight different languages in 1988, as instructed by his father's close friend, ad director Jayendra.
+Siddharth's first tryst with media came through dubbing for the Banish mosquito repellent ad in eight different languages in 1988, as instructed by his father's close friend, ad director-cum-film director, Jayendra Panchapakesan.
 He noted that he knew he was headed for a career in films since childhood, showing particular fascination for writing and directing, and thus only signed up for business school as a "safety cushion" as insisted upon by his father.
 He then briefly pursued amateur theatre during his time in Delhi through live stage performances with the theatre group Players, while also honing his writing and directorial skills.